azabelmena/ccom4086/machine-level-representation-of-programs./README.md

 Intel.
 In recent years though, Intel has gotten its act together and is as of now leading the world in semiconductor technology.
 AMD on the other hand, has fallen behind; relying on external semiconductor manufacturers.

+Focusing now on Intel, in 2001 Intel attenmpted a radical shift from the `IA32` convention for architecture to `IA64`, it was a completely different architecture and considered `IA32` *legacy*, that is something no longer supported.
+The performance was lackluster.
+In 2003, AMD stepped in with the `x86-64` architecture, this made Intel focus more on the `IA32` architecture, and avoid admitting mistakes.
+In 2004, Intel announced the `EM64T` extension for their `IA32` architecture.
+This extension added `64` bit support and memory, and was a serious competitor to the `x86-64` of AMD.

 Since AMD and Intel processors both use the `x86` platform, they can be considered the same.
 If one were to look at these processors at a deeper level